List of Ares (manhwa) characters: Ares

 Ares is the main protagonist.
 He is 18 years old when the story begins.
 He is the bastard son of a nobleman named Kaiser.
-His birth name is Sebastion, but he lost his memories at the age of 6 after jumping off a cliff during a failed assassination instigated by his half brother, the legitimate heir to their father.
+His birth name is Sebastion.
+He lost his memories at the age of 6 after jumping off a cliff during a failed assassination instigated by his half brother, the legitimate heir to their father.
 Kiron, the famous Master Swordsman of Chronos, chanced upon him during the assassination attempt, rescued him, and took him on as an apprentice.
 After 6 years, Kirberos, the weapon collecting Red-Eyed Swordsman, tracked down the retired recluse Kiron and killed him to collect his sword.
 Ares lost his right eye to Kirberos during this fight and vowed vengeance.
 After killing Kirberos, Ares re-establishes the Temple mercenaries and becomes the commander.
 He, Baroona, and Douglas lead the mercenaries.
-Ares is last seen dancing with his girlfriend in a ball before the manhwa ends ...
+Ares is last seen dancing with his girlfriend in a ball before the manhwa ends.

-Ares is lighthearted and friendly in normal situations.
+Ares is light hearted and friendly in normal situations.
 He is goofy, cracks jokes, and behaves as if he is simple-minded.
 For example, he joins the Temple Mercenaries because they provide meals for their members.

 In battle, Ares is deadly.
 As expected of Kiron's apprentice, few can stand against his fighting ability.
 Throughout the course of his travels, Ares has either defeated or fought equally with various legendary characters from his universe.
-He fights with a sword, but he will eliminate weaker opponents with only kicks or elbow strikes.
-His swordplay and fighting style incorporate quick, hard strikes, and acrobatic maneuvers to both evade enemy attacks and enhance his own momentum.
+He fights with a sword, but he eliminates weaker opponents with only kicks or elbow strikes.
+His swordplay and fighting style incorporate quick, hard strikes, and acrobatic maneuvers in order to both evade enemy attacks and enhance his own momentum.
 He makes good use of his environment: launching off walls, dropping chandeliers on enemies, taking swords from fallen soldiers if his own breaks.
 Temple Mercenaries gave him B-Rank status after his first skirmish.
 He is currently A-Rank although he calls himself A+.
 A year after he killed Mikael, Ares killed Kirberos and avenging his master.
 He, Mikael, Baroona and Gogh belong to the Temple Mercenaries, 4th Regiment, 2nd Squadron, Troop 3.

 Ares first appears in Chapter 1.